Your RSA-2048 keys break in 2030. Find every one of them before attackers do.

 Detection & response playbook

-Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for @marketfront/designsystemdevtool (all published versions).
+Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for @marketfront/designsystemdevtool (version 7.0.0).
 O3 Security's supply-chain scanner checks every dependency against known-malicious package intelligence at install time and in CI, flagging @marketfront/designsystemdevtool across your stack and pipelines.

 @marketfront/designsystemdevtool is built to steal secrets, so assume every credential the build or runtime could read is compromised.
 Remove it from your project and lockfile, then rotate ALL exposed secrets — npm/registry tokens, cloud keys, CI/CD secrets, SSH keys, and any .env values — from a known-clean machine.
 Audit logs for unauthorized use of those credentials.